awoolfe/awoolfe.github.io/_posts/2024-05-12-spicy-breakfast-potatoes.md

 - 1-2 Egg(s)
 - Shredded Cheese (Cheddar is recommended)

-Recommended going for a 1:1 potatoe to other veggie ratio (potatoe:[pepper & onion]).
+Recommended going for a 1:1 potato to other veggie ratio (potato:[pepper & onion]).
 Feel free to add your own twist to it.
 I'm not your dad.

 ## Method
 1. Boil potatoes to soften them up: ~10 minutes.
 Note -> keep pot of boiled water on the side afterwards.